 Are you ready to remodel your favorite room so you can start channeling your inner Gordon Ramsay?

 Today there are several financing options available to homeowners, and they aren’t just applicable to the kitchen.
 Some of these options can also be used for bathroom remodel financing.
-But none of them provide the same value and flexibility as EasyKnock.
+But none of them provide the same value and flexibility as a sale-leaseback.

-Thanks to EasyKnock’s modern financing solution, our customers have been able to sell their homes, convert their home equity to cash, and lease back their homes for as long as they like.
+Through a sale-leaseback, you can sell your home, convert home equity to cash, and lease back homes.
 With the extra cash, they’ve been able to pay off debts, perform home renovations, purchase their next home, or cover a major life event.
-And you can too!

 Remodeling your kitchen can give it a much-needed facelift.
 But that could cost tens of thousands of dollars.
 We have an alternative option for kitchen remodel financing.
 If you are still unsure of alternative options for remodel financing, after reading this article, consult a financial advisor to discuss your options.